SavioFengGit/The-Metasploit-Framework-MSF/README.md

 For the enumeration part of these protocols with NMAP, I direct you to my nmap github repository.<br> **https://github.com/SavioFengGit/Nmap-Active-Information-Gathering** <br>

-# My Personal List of modules for Exploitation
+# My List of modules for Exploitation
 **(use search command with type and platform to search an exploit for specific vulnerability)**
 # Windows Exploitation